 - 614.2.1 Passage of the Gates A gate must be passed according to art.
-661.4.1. - 614.2.2 Interdiction to Continue after a Gate Fault If competitors miss a gate, they must no longer continue through further gates.

-614.2.3 Interdiction to Continue after a competitor stops

-If competitors come to a complete stop (e.g. after a fall), they must no longer continue through previous or further gates.
-This interdiction is valid in all events with a fixed start interval (Downhill, Super-G, Giant Slalom, Parallel).
-Only exception is for Slalom (art.
-661.4.1), as long as the competitor:

-- does not interfere with the run of the next competitor or, - have not been passed by the next competitor. - 614.2.4 Loss of one ski
+661.4.1. - 614.2.2 Interdiction to Continue after a Gate Fault If competitors miss a gate, they must no longer continue through further gates. - 614.2.3 Interdiction to Continue after a competitor stops If a competitors skis come to a complete stop, they must no longer continue through previous or further gates.
+If a competitor continues without their skis coming to a complete stop, they must not interfere with the run of the next competitor or be passed by the next competitor.

-If competitors lose a ski without having committed a gate fault or without coming to a complete stop, they may continue, as long as they

-- does not interfere with the run of the next competitor or,

-- have not been passed by the next competitor.
+614.2.4 Loss of one ski If competitors lose a ski without having committed a gate fault or without coming to a complete stop, they may continue, as long as they - does not interfere with the run of the next competitor or, - have not been passed by the next competitor.
 See also details in art.
 615.3, 661.4.1, 804.3, 904.3.